osrf/gazebo_tutorials/ros_gzplugins/tutorial.md

 **SDF Note:**

-''Delving a little deeper in the conversion process, your URDF is converted to a SDF before being parsed by Gazebo.
-Any elements inside the `<gazebo>` tags which are not in the element table described in the [[Tutorials/1.9/Using_A_URDF_In_Gazebo |previous tutorial on URDFs]] are directly inserted into the `<model>` tag of the generated SDF.
+Delving a little deeper in the conversion process, your URDF is converted to a SDF before being parsed by Gazebo.
+Any elements inside the `<gazebo>` tags which are not in the element table described in the [previous tutorial on URDFs](http://gazebosim.org/tutorials/?tut=ros_urdf) are directly inserted into the `<model>` tag of the generated SDF.
 As an example, this feature can be used to introduce model specific plugins.
-The following is the converted SDF from the above URDF example:''
+The following is the converted SDF from the above URDF example:

     <model name="your_robot_model">
       <plugin name="differential_drive_controller" filename="libdiffdrive_plugin.so">